pulpgrinder/Fronkensteen/README.md

 ## Caution: this is a preliminary version.
 It still contains many bugs and sharp corners!
 Moving fast and breaking things is occurring on a constant basis.

-Fronkensteen is a self-contained Scheme development environment that works in any modern browser (i.e., just about everything other than Internet Explorer).
-You can write and execute apps with no external resources at all.
+Fronkensteen is a self-contained, single-file, Scheme development environment that works in any modern browser (i.e., just about everything other than Internet Explorer).
+You can write and execute apps without any external resources at all.
 No toolchain.
 No external editor.
 The entire system is contained in a single HTML file which can be put on a web server or even opened in the browser from the local file system.

 ## Demo/How to use